What is a legal secretary?

 How much do legal secretaries make?

 Legal secretary salaries will vary by experience, industry, education, location, and organization size.
-Within this role, experience in various legal fields, the stature and size of the law firm or organization, and proficiency in specialized legal software play significant roles in influencing compensation.
+Experience in various legal fields, the stature and size of the law firm or organization, and proficiency in specialized legal software can also influence their compensation.

 Highest paying industries